+Curious about when to worry about your thyroid nodules?
 Because several issues can cause an overactive thyroid, the list of symptoms is long.
 Typical signs of hyperthyroidism include:

 It’s worth noting that many of these issues are also symptoms of other conditions.
 If you notice one or two of these signs, don’t panic—you don’t necessarily have an overactive thyroid on your hands.
 The only way to know for sure is to test for hyperthyroidism.